-In this article, we will share with you our experience of the Teide National Park and give you some tips / hiking ideas to discover it in its most beautiful aspects.
+In this post, we will share with you our experience of the Teide National Park and give you some tips / hiking ideas to discover it in its most beautiful aspects.

 The Teide volcano and its national park

-If you look at an image of the Teide taken from above, you will notice that the volcano is actually surrounded by a kind of large basin at 2000m altitude (the caldera) and that it is more or less the surface of this basin that is protected by the national park.
+If you look at an image of the Teide taken from above, you will notice that the volcano is actually surrounded by a kind of large basin at 2000m altitude (the caldera).
+It is more or less the surface of this basin that is protected by the national park.
 Looking at this image, you may also think that the volcano seems truncated and you are right.
-In fact the original volcano was even bigger (something like 4500m) and collapsed a long time ago on itself forming the caldera.
-Teide and Pico viejo in their current form only came later.
+In fact the original volcano was even bigger (something like 4500m) and collapsed on itself a long time ago forming the caldera.
+The Teide and Pico viejo in their current form only came later.

 There are 3 ways to visit the Teide National Park:

 - By car: The only road that crosses the park (the TF-21) is spectacular and we really recommend that you do it at least once.

 - With a tour: Many tour companies offer different day trips to the national park.
 Some involve hiking, others are more for taking pictures.
 See the tours

 - On foot: There are many hiking trails through the park and they are the best way to discover all the hidden gems of the Teide national park away from the crowd.